-AWS Fargate technology is available with Amazon ECS.
-With AWS Fargate, you no longer have to select Amazon EC2 instance types, provision and scale clusters, or patch and update each server.
-You do not have to worry about task placement strategies, such as binpacking or host spread and tasks are automatically balanced across availability zones.
-Fargate manages the availability of containers for you.
-You just define your application’s requirements, select Fargate as your launch type in the console or CLI, and Fargate takes care of all the scaling and infrastructure management required to run your containers.
+- Serverless by default with AWS Fargate: AWS Fargate is built-in to Amazon ECS, which means you no longer have to worry about managing servers, handling capacity planning, or figuring out how to isolate container workloads for security.
+Just define your application’s requirements, select Fargate as your launch type in the console or CLI, and Fargate takes care of all the scaling and infrastructure management required to run your containers.

 Amazon ECS supports Docker and enables you to run and manage Docker containers.
+It even integrates into the Docker Compose CLI, so you can define and run multi-container applications.
 Applications you package as a container locally will deploy and run on Amazon ECS without the need for any configuration changes.

 Windows Containers Compatibility